12 Mar My Last Camping Trip

 A force hit the back of my head that felt like a construction beam dropped from a crane.
 My face went into the ground, rocks stabbing into my cheeks hard enough to break the skin and I seemed to lose all fight and flight instinct.
 I just lay there like a breathing corpse.
 Even if I hadn’t been numb I didn’t have any energy, any hope, any understanding of what was happening to me.
 I didn’t even have the courage to lift my hood up and see what was happening around me.

 I don’t know how long I lay there.
 The numbness left me, but I still didn’t lift my hood.
 So little light was coming in under my hood that night might have fallen and I wouldn’t have been able to tell.
 A long time later, the rain stopped.
-A longer time after that, I began to hear again.
+Long after that, I began to hear again.
 I heard birds tweeting, cars driving by from what sounded like miles away.
 I didn’t move.

 After a long time of only hearing the sounds of nature, I heard footsteps approaching me.
 They stopped suddenly, and then clearly changed to those of someone running up to me.